-Faculty members, researchers, students and mentors are among the eight recipients of the 2019 Council of Ontario University Programs in Nursing (COUPN) Awards for excellence in nursing education and scholarship.
+Faculty members, researchers, students and mentors are among the seven recipients of the 2020 Council of Ontario University Programs in Nursing (COUPN) Awards for excellence in nursing education and scholarship.

-This year’s awards, the twelfth annual, honour research into geriatric cancer care, innovation in hands-on nursing education, and commitment to mentoring, among other achievements.
+This year’s awards, the thirteenth annual, honour innovation in hands-on nursing education, research into improved transgendered care for patients and commitment to mentoring, among other achievements.

 More than 10,000 students graduate from health programs at Ontario universities each year, including nearly 4,500 nurses.

-See below for a list of this year’s winners.
+See below for a description of this year’s winners and their achievements.

 Looking for more information about the annual Council of Ontario University Programs in Nursing (COUPN) awards?